 Q: What food is the best food to eat to relieve bipolar disorder mood episodes?

 A: Seafood, not including shellfish.
 Focus on freshwater Alaskan fish.

 Q: What are the top worst foods for bipolar disorder?

 A: Basically anything on the western Standard American Diet.
 Fried foods, alcohol, red meat.

 Q: Can diet actually help me heal from bipolar disorder?

 A: The answer is yes and no. Remember, diet is one part (albeit a major part) of your body’s wellness.
-But remember that there are many factors that contribute to bipolar disorder including: Genetic, environmental, familial, trauma, socioeconomic, dietary, and more.
-Remember our story about Sue– we did comprehensive bipolar disorder testing and while diet was a big factor for her, it was not the only one.
+But remember that there are many factors that contribute to bipolar disorder including Genetic, environmental, familial, trauma, socioeconomic, dietary, and more.
+Remember our story about Sue– we did comprehensive bipolar disorder testing and while the diet was a big factor for her, it was not the only one.